bolorkhuu/kicad-library/README.md

 # kicad libs

-this is my home made kicad libraries for my own projects
+this is home made kicad libraries for my own projects